Baby Shopping List: What to Register For and Buy

 - Changing pad covers – Remember to check the size and shape.
 I lay a burp cloth down to minimize changing the cover, but it is nice to have 2 for diaper ‘splosions.

-- Fluffy bath towel – I love the one my friend Ella got for Holden by Swankie Blankie.
+- Fluffy bath towel – I love the one my friend Ella got for Holden by Swankie Blankie because it is SO cozy and soft.
 Get something super soft with a hood that you would want to curl up in if you were teeny.
 Pottery Barn also makes some decadent ones.
-Get 2.
+Get two.

 - Sun shades for car windows – the ones by Britax are highly-rated and reposition easily.
 We both ended up tinting our windows, but you might try these before calling the auto pimping squad.

 - Bottle drying rack – super useful, cheap-o thing to clutter your counter and keep all the bottle bits straight.

 - Cage for bottle bits and pacifiers – I have one of these nifty things for putting all the bits in the dishwasher which I do not yet own.

 - Glider/Rocker – I love my hand-me-down glider and Whitney had a really nice new one that she barely used.
 I think she would have rather gone on a weekend ski trip with the money it cost.
 I know some other styley people that have gotten other kinds of chairs in an attempt to have real-looking furniture.

 - Coordinating furniture or any other delightful pieces of baby room frivolity (lamp, valance, bumper, anyone?)